 It's ironic that the 308 ad campaign promotes 'driving sensations' that the car doesn't excel at, because otherwise, it's a great way to travel.
 The turbodiesel is well mannered, with far less in-cabin vibration than the BlueMotion.

 Road noise is also suppressed.
 And the materials are better than anything in the class bar the pricey Audi A3.
 The quality, economy and refinement make it one of Peugeot's strongest all-rounders.

-Inside, the modern cabin is simple and well designed with some classy materials and our only gripe is with the cheap plastic CD stack and fiddly sat-nav.
+The Peugeot's interior uses high-quality materials, but the 9.7-inch touchscreen isn't the most intuitive and needs speeding up.
+The modern cabin is simple and well designed with some classy materials and our only gripe is with the cheap plastic CD stack and the sat-nav.
 It comes really well equipped too, and reversing sensors, dual-zone climate control, the big touchscreen sat-nav and an electric handbrake are all standard on Active model.